duneanalytics/docs/docs/resources/sample-queries.md

 We will just need to identify the latest recipient of each NFT token and we will just remove all other transactions (`WHERE rn = 1`).

-Aggregate by address will get you all current holders of BAYC collection!
+Aggregate by address will get us all current holders of BAYC collection!

 ### Getting NFT Collection Mints And Current Status